 Our favourite part is the timeline he incorporates at 0:14 to show his extensive background in graphics and motion design.
 If we were pulling together a special ops video team, Eddie would be our first recruit.

 Video resumes aren’t reserved solely for video professionals.
 In fact, creating an animated resume in a non-video field makes it even easier to stand out as a prime candidate.
 Mary Patterson used this technique in her animated resume, which shows off her skills as a social media specialist.

 This is one of the longer video resumes on our list, but Mary makes good use of every second by explaining her skills and providing a range of work samples to prove her expertise.

 All these incredible examples of killer animated resumes probably have your mind reeling with ideas about what your resume would look like in video form.
 If you’re ready to start creating an animated resume, here are a few tips:

-- Create a thoughtful visual brand: Each of the examples on our list has a different look and feel.
+1. Create a thoughtful visual brand: Each of the examples on our list has a different look and feel.
 These video creators use colour, typography, music, sound and more to craft a cohesive aesthetic that is unique to them.
 When brainstorming your animated resume, think about what kind of visuals and motion treatments reflect your approach to work so your personality shines in your animated resume.

-- Keep it interesting: The whole point of an animated resume is to keep things exciting for your viewer.
+2. Keep it interesting: The whole point of an animated resume is to keep things exciting for your viewer.
 Make sure you don’t produce a video that’s too long (2-minute videos are proven to get tons of engagement) or lacks energy.
 Keep things upbeat through thoughtful pacing and motion.

-- Leverage our resources: We’ve created a post dedicated to walking you through how to make an animated resume that gets you the job you want.
+3. Leverage our resources: We’ve created a post dedicated to walking you through how to make an animated resume that gets you the job you want.
 Check our our post, How To Make a Video Resume, to get started today.